A Healthy Chip Butty With French Fries, Marmite, and Protein

 The tamarind plant (Tamarindus indica) is a tropical plant.
 The pulp from the elongated fruits is a popular food ingredient.

-HP sauce has a distinctive savoury - sweet taste.
-Like marmite, HP sauce contains salt, but this may not be a problem if the diet is otherwise low in salt and if the sauce is used in small quantities as a condiment.
-Some people love to cover their food with HP sauce, though!
+HP sauce has a distinctive taste that is both savoury and sweet.
+Like marmite, the sauce contains salt, but this may not be a problem if the diet is otherwise low in salt and if the sauce is used in small quantities as a condiment.
+Some people like to cover their food with large quantities of HP sauce, though.

-You'll notice that the bottle of HP sauce in my photo above has a label showing the Houses of Parliament.
-This is a significant image in relation to the history of the sauce.
-In the late nineteenth century, a grocer from Nottingham named Frederick Gibson Garten created the first HP sauce.
-He heard that his brown sauce was being served to MPs in the Houses of Parliament, which gave him the idea for the HP name and picture.
+You'll notice that the bottle of sauce in my photo above has a label showing the Houses of Parliament.
+This is a significant image in relation to the history of HP sauce.
+In the late nineteenth century, a grocer from Nottingham named Frederick Gibson Garten created the first version of the sauce.
+He heard that his brown sauce was being served to MPs in the Houses of Parliament (or so the story goes), which gave him the idea for the HP name and picture.

 The only HP sauce that I use is the classic variety.
 Nontraditional varieties including a fruity version and a barbecue version are also available, but I've never tried them.
-I love the classic version!
+I love the classic version.
+As a child in the UK, I alternated adding HP sauce and tomato sauce (ketchup) to my chips.
+Today I prefer adding HP sauce.

 Instructions for Making the Chip Butty